Who’s afraid of anonymity?

 Rights to privacy are enshrined in democratic constitutions all over the world, even though billions of people still do not benefit from them.
 Of course, political rights are contextual and jurisdictional, depending on the country or society.
 Yet there are particular moments in history that helped advance the growing case for privacy as a universal right.

-The U.S. constitution
+The U.S. Constitution and Privacy

 Privacy as a human right